 But some consumers learn the hard way that missing payments‚ making late payments and other consistent missteps can lead to massive late fees‚ sky-high interest rates and eventual financial failure.

-As our Los Angeles bankruptcy lawyers have blogged about before‚ getting in debt to the credit card companies isn’t a good idea.
+As our Woodland Hills bankruptcy lawyers have blogged about before‚ getting in debt to the credit card companies isn’t a good idea.
 They are built to make money.
 They charge fees and high interest to profit off of Americans’ reliance on their product.

 This system is destined to fail.
 If people continue putting charges on credit cards and yet have little way of paying it back‚ they will fall into a trap that millions have fallen into before them.
 But there is a way out.

-Filing for Los Angeles bankruptcy stops creditors from calling immediately.
+Filing for Woodland Hills bankruptcy stops creditors from calling immediately.
 Through the process‚ a consumer gets certain protections and has the debt that has plagued them wiped clean.
 They are able to put together a plan to help them avoid the problem in the first place.

 But despite this being a possibility‚ credit card companies continue hammering consumers with advertisements trying to get them to sign up for their card.
 And although it’s unlikely the consumer will get the peak interest rate they are advertising‚ credit card companies promise great cash back‚ perks and low rates to entice people.